tylercamp/palcalc/PalCalc.Solver/README.md

 provide the gender needed for another pair.

 The meaning of "useful" depends on the target.
-If the request only requires an attack IV, exact health and defense IVs are ignored when comparing two candidates.
-Likewise, a passive that is valuable in general may still be irrelevant for the final target pal.
+If the request only requires an attack IV, then exact health and defense IVs are ignored when comparing two candidates.
+Likewise, a high-tier, valuable passive may still be irrelevant if it's not one of the passives we wanted in the final target pal.

 The solver calls this smaller, target-specific view of a Pal its **effective properties**.
 Grouping candidates this way lets it compare paths that will have